Kamiwackii/Rocket-Elevator-Foundation/README.md

-# ROCKET ELEVATORS INFORMATION SYSTEM API'S
+# ROCKET ELEVATORS FOUNDATION

-  Goal for the week : Implement different Api keys into our website Rocket Elevator.
+  Goal for the week : Create Intervention table, implement ZenDesk and a form for it

-###### New Update Week 7 | Odyssey :   March 27rd 2020 ######

-## API Implemented
+## Implementations
-  - Google API - Team Leader - Alberbecois

-  - Twilio API - Collaborator - Amuriana

-  - Slack API - Collaborator - Kamiwackii

-  - Dropbox API - Collaborator - BenLand24

-  - Sendgrid API - Collaborator - Cyborg00

-  - IBM Watson API - Collaborator - Alberbecois

-  - ZenDesk API - Collaborator - Kamiwackii
+  - migrations, create the intervention table with the correct attributes and foreign keys

+  - Zendesk, create a problem type ticket when an intervention is made

+  - Rest API, consult this repo: https://github.com/Kamiwackii/Rocket-Elevator-Rest-Api

+  - MVC for intervention, including javascript for intervention form

-  ## SPECIAL INSTRUCTIONS FOR BEGINNERS WHO WANT TO RUN THIS PROGRAM WITH PERSONAL API's
+  ## SPECIAL INSTRUCTIONS FOR BEGINNERS WHO WANT TO RUN THIS APP

   1 - Clone the repository.

-  2 - Create the file named " application.yml " inside config.
+  2 - Create a file named " application.yml " inside the config folder.

-  3 - Once you will have your own key's you can add then inside the "your_api_key" inside the following code.
+  3 - Once you will have your own api key's you can add then inside the "your_api_key" inside the following code.

         # Add configuration values here, as shown below.